Nakul9621/2021_QA_Fold/README.md

 In this project, we work on solving the Knapsack problem with both gate-based game running on IonQ hardware and annealing-based DQM/BQM methods running on D-Wave hardware, and to compare between the two methods.
 We further show using the DQM solver to implement the bounded Knapsack problem.

-## Annealing: Implement the bounded Knapsack problem with the DQM solver
+## Annealing: Implement the bounded Knapsack problem with the DQM solver (Ziwei Qiu, Victor Onofre)
 We demonstrated solving the Bounded Knapsack Problem with the D-wave Ocean Discrete Quadratic Model (DQM) solver, where we are allowed to take multiple pieces for each item so the variable can take discrete values 0,1,2,... up to b.
 This extended Knapsack problem has a direct application in stock portofolio optimization where we show a proof-of-concept demonstration in the notebook 'Knapsack_DQM.ipynb'.

 Knapsack problems appear in many real-world decision-making processes, including home energy management, cognitive radio networks, resource management in software, power allocation management, relay selection in secure cooperative wireless communication, etc.